adhikarirsr/openTSNE/docs/source/tsne_algorithm.rst

     p_{ij} = \frac{p_{j\mid i} + p_{i \mid j}}{2}

-In the embedding space, we replace the Gaussian distribution with the Student's t-distribution is used, hence the name *t*-SNE.
+In the embedding space, we replace the Gaussian distribution with the Student's t-distribution, hence the name *t*-SNE.
 The t-distribution has fatter tails, allowing some distances to be less faithfully preserved in the embedding.

 .. math::